-In spite of grand pronouncements and sincere beliefs, females (like males) still have sexual needs and follow basic behavioral patterns.
-So, if you meet a religious woman, and she starts saying she “doesn’t date” or won’t cross certain romantic lines, and you want to date her, keep reading.
+In spite of grand pronouncements and sincere beliefs, women (like men) still have sexual needs and follow basic behavioral patterns.
+So, if you meet a religious woman, and she starts saying she “doesn’t date” or won’t be romantic, and you want to date her, keep reading.

 For some women, stated religious beliefs are “tests” (often called “shit tests”) for men.
 They want to see how far a man will go in trying to date them.
 The guys who hear “I don’t date” and give up, fail.
-Those who hear “I don’t date,” yet don’t care about that supposed hindrance, have a chance at success.
-For this group, you simply have to push it a little.
-At this point, religious belief is an excuse just to weeds out the losers.
-She may be doing this subconsciously and not even be aware of it.
+They want to know that you’re willing to go to enough lengths to date them.

 Second, for some religious women, their religion changes the dating game little.
 I know many women who are very religious on the outside, but behave no differently than non-religious women in reality.
 They date the same number of attractive bad boys as everybody else.
 So, trying to date them will be just as easy (or hard if you don’t know how) as dating anyone else.
+In fact, if you’re a good person who is also attractive your goodness will make you more appealing.

-Third, some religious girls are very sincere about their anti-dating beliefs and will take more effort to win over.
-For the vast majority of these girls, it’s still very possible unless they’re taking their first vows to enter the convent (even then, it’s possible).
 Obviously, as a guy, you’ll have to decide if it’s worth it to accept the challenge.
-If you really like the girl, then it may be worth it to go through the effort.
+If you really like the girl, then it may be worth it to go through the effort to get her to drop her anti-dating stance.
 If it’s not, then find another girl, and that alone may be enough to suddenly propel your “I don’t date” friend into looking at you romantically.